levinbaenninger/portfolio/README.md

 ## Work In Progess

-Live demo of Code Pulse project and recipe book project don't work yet.
-These projects weren't deployed yet but in the GitHub repository you will find instructions on how to build and start the program yourself.
+Live demo of the Code Pulse project doesn't work yet.
+This project wasn't deployed yet but in the GitHub repository you will find instructions on how to build and start the program yourself.